How to Choose Pottery Glaze – A Beginner Glaze Guide

 Underglazes on Pottery

 You would use Underglazes when you want to create designs and patterns to come up through the glaze.
 It adds visual depth and character to your ceramic pieces from under the glaze.
 Underglazes can be applied under the most transparent or lighter-colored glazes.
-Because of the frit in underglazes, you can apply it to both your greenware at any stage and bisque ware.
+Because of the frit in underglazes, you can apply it to both your greenware at any stage and bisqueware.
 I do both with no problems.

-Underglazing can be a whole new and interesting experience to the art of pottery crafting.
+Underglazing can be a whole new and interesting experience in the art of pottery crafting.
 To learn more about it, read Underglazing Pottery | Tips Tools and Ideas

-How do you use Overglazes and Lusters on Pottery
+How do you use Overglazes and Lusters on Pottery?

 Overglazes and Lusters are fired at low temperature, Cone 018 or 020.